SciTools/iris/docs/iris/src/developers_guide/contributing_testing.rst

 Test categories
 ***************

-.. todo:: legacy tests? can this be removed?
+.. todo:: BILL: legacy tests? can this be removed?

 There are three categories of tests within Iris: